-Because of the interactive format, we want to ensure a healthy, constructive space for conversation and learning.
-Among other things, this includes active listening, asking questions respectfully, openness to multiple voices, finding your own perspective while respecting others' perspectives, acknowledging your proximity to the issues and experiences being discussed, and being aware of the room; in other words participating in ways that invite the participation of your colleagues.
-Please turn off and put away all cell phones, tablets, and laptops when they're not being utilized for the course.
-If you are taking notes on your device, please refrain from engaging in other activities (e.g. social media).
-Be mindful and observe in-person as well as online decorum, refrain from using the Zoom chat function unless invited to do so, and uphold privacy and confidentiality in our sessions (e.g. do not audio or video record without consent).
+Forming our learning community: We want to ensure a healthy, constructive space for conversation and learning by promoting practices that include active listening, asking questions respectfully, openness to multiple voices, finding your own perspective while respecting others' perspectives, acknowledging your proximity to the issues and experiences being discussed, being aware of your impact on others, and being sensitive to others' needs and concerns; in other words participating in ways that invite the participation of your colleagues.
+As these are critical skills in justice and peacebuilding, they are also key factors in your evaluation.
+Please put away all devices when they are not being utilized for the course.
+If you are taking notes on your device, please refrain from engaging in other activities (e.g.

-This course will at times explore ideas and experiences that have caused harms and traumagenic responses in people's lives and communities.
-If you find yourself struggling with your mental or physical health this semester, please feel free to approach me.
-The increase in screen time also takes its toll.
-Practice eye care and back care as well as mental and social care.
-Discover and clarify your work-life balance and boundaries.
-You can always contact counseling services at 540-432-4317 and student life at 540-432-4133.
-And you can feel free to be in touch with me about your needs.
+social media).
+This course will at times explore ideas and experiences that have caused harms and trauma responses in people's lives and communities.
+Check out the section on trauma-informed classroom care as well as ideas for grounding techniques on Moodle.
+If you find yourself struggling with your mental, emotional, or physical health this semester, please feel free to let me know or you can contact the Campus Care Team at careteam@emu.edu.
+You can also always contact counseling services at 540-432-4317 and student life at 540-432-4133.